mtalluto/mbm/README.md

     R CMD INSTALL mbm_i.j.k.tar.gz

 Replacing the `i.j.k` with the version number you have downloaded; this file will have been created by devtools in the second step.

+### Macos Installation Notes
+The following procedure has been tested on a clean mac running macos 10.13 using the system Python (version 2.7).
+From the command line:

+    sudo easy_install pip
+    sudo pip install -U --ignore-installed numpy scipy sudo pip install GPy tornado climin

+From there, assuming everything proceeds without errors, you can install and test MBM.